yireo/yireo-slides/slides/yireo/pwa_is_the_end.md

 ---
 # The future
-- You have a choice between PWA and regular frontend
+~ You have a choice between PWA and regular frontend
   - Or go headless
-- Old theming layer will still be there
+~ Old theming layer will still be there
   - Magento backend
   - Your own frontend
   - Maybe deprecated in Magento 3?

 ---
 # What can you do for now?
-- Build simple PWA app using ReactJS
+~ Build simple PWA app using ReactJS
   - Learn more JavaScript
   - Inspect with Lighthouse
-- Play with other JS frameworks
+~ Play with other JS frameworks
   - Vue, Angular, Knockout
+~ Attend conference talks on PWA

 ---
 {center}